Bad Credit Remortgage interest rate of 2.15% variable.

 Don’t pay a £1495 fee to a broker!

-Ravenwood Mortgage Services have funds from a lender offering excellent terms, with an open-minded view to some bad credit.
+Ravenwood Mortgage Services has funds from a lender offering excellent terms, with an open-minded view to some bad credit.

-But funds are limited, so please fill in the form below with your details.
-As funds go down the lender’s criteria will start to get more strict!
+However, funds are limited, so please complete the form below with your details.
+As funds go down, the lender’s criteria will become stricter!

-Early January this year (2021) there have been some new lenders appear with excellent terms for bad credit remortgages.
-Some rates are only 1% higher than normal prime lenders, which is previously unheard of, especially without a big fee.
+In early January this year (2024), some new lenders appeared with excellent terms for bad credit remortgages.
+Some rates are only 1% higher than normal prime lenders, which was previously unheard of, especially without a big fee.

 If in the past six years you have been unable to service your credit agreements or you have ended up with a ccj for some stupid reason like a forgotten water bill, many lenders will reject your mortgage application straight away.